 The context menu is the menu that appears when you right-click an item.
 Right-clicking a folder item provides a pop-up menu entry named "Properties".
 When you select "Properties", Windows Explorer displays the folder properties and at the same time starts to calculate its size.
 This usually is sufficient for viewing a folder's size, but you have to do this on every folder that you want to examine.
 The other small annoyance about the feature is that it does not display when the operation is completed.
 Sometimes it stays a long time without updating the size and you can assume that it has finished before it ends.

-Another option is to hover a folder and a tooltip is displayed with the folder's size.
+Another option is to hover over a folder and a tooltip is displayed with the folder's size.
 Of course, this is not any faster than using the "Properties" menu.
-Actually it works only on smaller folders and may cause problems on network locations.
+Actually, it works only on smaller folders and may cause problems in network locations.
 Though it seems more convenient, it may not always be accurate.
 This makes it something that can not be relied on.

 Folder Size is FREE and will solve the problem of missing folder sizes in Windows Explorer.